-5 The Installation will place MagTeleReaderConfig.exe (the application) and MagTeleReaderConfig.pdf (the application help file) under Program Files/VistA/Imaging.
+5 The Installation will place MagTeleReaderConfig.exe (the application) and MagTeleReaderConfig.pdf (the application help file) under C:\Program Files\VistA\Imaging (Windows XP 32-bit) and C:\Program Files (x86)\VistA\Imaging (Windows 7 64-bit).
 The application is also placed in the Start menu under VistA Imaging.
-There will also be a shortcut called 'VistA Imaging TeleReader Config' placed on the desktop.
-Double click the shortcut.
+Open the application.
 There will be a prompt for the server and port.
 Enter the appropriate values for the site's local VistA RPC broker connection.
 Then enter Access and Verify codes when prompted and select the login.
 The main TeleReader Configurator screen will appear.